MetiAlizadeh/rtl-theme-scraper/README.md

 ## Disclaimer
 This script is for educational purposes only.
 Users are responsible for adhering to the RTL Theme's terms of service regarding scraping.

-## Contributing
-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](issues_link) if you want to contribute.